xet7/TSC/tsc/docs/pages/conventions.md

 Coding conventions
 ==================

-This file documents the coding conventions used in SMC.
+This file documents the coding conventions used in TSC.
 If you plan on contributing to the game, please read this.

-The general style used for SMC’s codebase is the [Stroustrup style][1].
+The general style used for TSC’s codebase is the [Stroustrup style][1].
 For any formatting questions, you should therefore read that document prior to consulting this one, which outlines the additions and differences to the standard Stroustrup style.

-Note that for Emacs an appropriate style file is already provided in the source tree, `smc/.dir_locals.el`.
+Note that for Emacs an appropriate style file is already provided in the source tree, `tsc/.dir_locals.el`.
 That file will automatically be picked up by Emacs when you edit the sourcecode, so you don’t have to worry about changing the indentation and other style settings manually.
 Stil, a style file doesn’t lift the burden of properly